paulfioravanti/toy_robot/README.md

         [2, 3], [3, 2], [3, 4],
         [4, 3]

 - `MAP BOARD` shows the map from the board's perspective.
-The board knows about the spaces on the board that are occupied by an object (X), without specifics of the object.
+The board knows about the spaces on the board that are occupied by an object (X), without any specifics of the object.
 For the example above:

            0   1   2   3   4
         4 [ ] [ ] [ ] [X] [ ]